 Booking the Annapurna Circuit trek via a trekking agency

 Probably the easiest way is to book the Annapurna Circuit trek via a Local trekking agency.
-This way you can experience the most of these amazing trek with everything included into one budget such as domestic transportation, accommodation, permits, porters and a professional trekking guide to show you the way.
-Trekking agencies in Nepal focus on the service and make sure that you get the best accommodation while trekking, not to forget they hire local porters to help carry your bags through the Himalayas.
+This way, you can experience the most of these fantastic treks with everything included in one budget, such as domestic transportation, accommodation, permits, porters, and a professional trekking guide to show you the way.
+Trekking agencies in Nepal focus on the service and ensure that you get the best accommodation while trekking; not to forget they hire local porters to help carry your bags through the Himalayas.
 Is it worth the extra cost of booking via a reliable trekking agency?
 Definitely yes!
 You'll get all the comfort and reassurance to complete the Annapurna Circuit trek.
-Nepal Local Trekking agencies can provide safety, good service and an informative trip.
+Nepal Local Trekking agencies can provide safety, good service, and an informative trip.

 Suppose you want our Annapurna Circuit Trekking Ultimate Guide's recommendation that you book the Annapurna Circuit trek via a local trekking agency.
 In that case, you'll not regret it and contribute to social- and eco-tourism!

 What is the cost for the Annapurna Circuit Trek?

 As one of Nepal's most popular trekking packages, many wonder what the cost for the Annapurna Circuit trek is.
 Could it be cheap or is it rather expensive?
 We found that the Annapurna Circuit trek cost depends on whether you take a long or short route itinerary.
 Should you choose 16 days itinerary with everything included from accommodation, permits, meals, transport, porter, and guide fees, you can spend about 1400$ USD.
-Depending on your choice of accommodation in Kathmandu and Pokhara this price can change it depends on your booking arrangements.
-During the trek of the Annapurna Circuit you can expect to spend about 80$ USD per day on lodging, guide, porter, transportation and meals.
+Depending on your choice of accommodation in Kathmandu and Pokhara, this price can change depending on your booking arrangements.
+During the Annapurna Circuit trek, you can expect to spend about 80$ USD per day on lodging, guide, porter, transportation, and meals.

-What type of foods and accommodation can you expect?
+What type of food and accommodation can you expect?